 If you have a dental insurance plan, it’s worth checking whether there is any provision for work completed outside of the US.
 Not all insurers offer this, but some have in-network dentists located in other countries.

-Why does it cost less?
+Why does Costa Rica dental treatment cost less?

-The dental tourism market is very competitive.
+Whether it’s for medically-necessary or cosmetic dental in Costa Rica, the dental tourism market is very competitive.
 This means that dentists and clinics that want to stay ahead must offer great service and prices while maintaining high standards of care and hygiene.

 The lower cost of dental work in Costa Rica is not a reflection of lower quality, but more the lower cost of living.
-If dentists have reduced costs in terms of building rental, wages, taxes and other overheads then they can afford to offer their services for less.
+If dentists in Costa Rica have reduced costs in terms of building rental, wages, taxes and other overheads then they can afford to offer their services for less.
 These economic factors mean they also earn much smaller salaries than dentists in the US.

 The best locations for dental implants in Costa Rica

-On the downside, San Jose probably wouldn’t be your first choice for a vacation.
+On the downside, San Jose probably wouldn’t be your first choice for a Costa Rica dental vacation.
 If you do want to spend some time by the beach either before or after visiting the dentist, it’s easy enough to get around by air or over land since Costa Rica is a fairly small country.